 From the Desk of Arnee Winshall, RAVSAK Chair

-Arnee Winshall is the Chair of RAVSAK’s Board of Directors, and Founding Chair of JCDS, Boston's Jewish Community Day School.
-Arnee can be reached at firstname.lastname@example.org.
+RAVSAK’s Board of Directors and founding chair of JCDS, Boston's Jewish Community Day School.
+Arnee can be reached at email@example.com.